-Being lightweight and silent about all else, this type of drone can be used in all kinds of circumstances, from a short trek through a dense forest to observing the nesting habits of indigenous birds.
+Being lightweight and silent above all else, this type of drone can be used in all kinds of circumstances, from a short trek through a dense forest to observing the nesting habits of indigenous birds.
 The only aspect that doesn’t recommend the Bebop drone as a research apparatus is its short autonomy (around 150 minutes).

-Parrot Bebop Quadcopter Drone Specs
+|Parrot Bebop Quadcopter Drone Specs|

 Also, being designed to be lightweight and fast, there’s no chance you can put any more attachments on the drone’s hull, but, as fortune favors us, the Bebop drone already has everything it needs.
 If you prefer Parrot products, check out our Parrot AR Drone 2.0 review as well.

 Still, if you want to try the Parrot Bebop, you’ll need to register your drone on the FAA’s official drone registration page, as the Parrot drone weights more than 0.55 pounds.

 Arguments Pros & Cons

 - Hard to take apart.

 Parrot Bebop Quadcopter Drone Remote Control & Set-up for First Flight